nzilbb/labbcat-server/README.md

 ### Internationalization/Localization

-The user interface components are contain `i18n` attributes for resources that require translation to other languages.
+The user interface components contain `i18n` attributes for resources that require translation to other languages.
 If changes are made, resource files can be generated for translation by executing the following shell script: